Whoever uses a deceptive indication of source risks both civil and criminal prosecution.

 The instruments for fighting unlawful use were strengthened in the revised Trade Mark Protection Act of 01/01/2017, for example, by introducing a Register for Geographic Indications for Non-Agricultural Products.
 A Register for Agricultural Products already exists at the Federal Office for Agriculture.
 This register grants trade mark holders better protection.
 In addition, the geographical trade mark has been introduced.
 This facilitates enforcement of protection for geographic indications and indications of source in Switzerland and additionally abroad.

-The Federal Institute of Intellectual Property (IPI) can press charged in the name of the Confederacy and file charges with a civil court.
+The Federal Institute of Intellectual Property (IPI) can press charges in the name of the Confederacy and file charges with a civil court.
 Trade and consumer associations are also entitled to file civil charges which plays a key role in enforcement.

 Swiss law generally does not apply abroad.
 This is why enforcement of protection for indications of source is particularly difficult.
 International treaties protect the sign “Swiss” as well as the Swiss cross.
 However, successful enforcement of this protection depends on national laws.